hero background image

 • Migrate data from the legacy system to the new one

-• Perform all-round quality assurance and ensure HIPAA compliance of the system and its adherence to other regulations.
+• Perform all-round quality assurance and ensure the system’s adherence to HIPAA and other regulations

 3